Sergiy Serdyuk - Fotolia

 Looking at scalability from a different angle, converged systems tend to be designed to scale to a specific size with expansion being non-trivial.

 In contrast, hyper-converged offerings are designed to grow with the addition of compute and storage resources in a cluster configuration.
-This can make hyper-converged more appropriate for smaller-scale deployments with smaller virtual machine requirements that expand over time.
+This can make hyper-converged systems more appropriate for smaller-scale deployments with smaller virtual machine requirements that expand over time.

 Market roundup – converged infrastructure